 - difficulties relaxing.

 - shoulder & elbow pain arising from associated musculoskeletal conditions of the back & neck.

 - joint pains & arthritic pains including hip & knee pain.

 - prevention of migraine.

 - postural problems caused by driving, work strain or pregnancy.

 As well as my BSc (Hons.)
 Osteopathic Medicine, I have completed all 10 postgraduate modules, including ones in Paediatric Osteopathy, and I am now a Fellow of the Sutherland Cranial College of Osteopathy.

-I am now working as an osteopath in Haverfordwest as well as in Tanygroes and Cardigan.
+I am now working as an osteopath in Tanygroes, Cardigan and Haverfordwest.